pyinstaller/pyinstaller/doc/source/Manual.rst

         yum groupinstall "Development Tools"
         yum install python-devel

+On Mac OS X you can get gcc by installing Xcode_.
+It is a suite of tools for developing software for Mac OS X. It can be also installed from your ``Mac OS X Install DVD``.
+It is not necessary to install the version 4 of Xcode.

 On Windows you can use MinGW (gcc for Windows) and Visual Studio C++ (msvc) compilers.
 Python development libraries are usually installed together with Python.